Top 10 Quick Commerce companies in India With Comparison Table | 2026 Updated List Sumit Kumar December 26, 2025

 5. Flipkart Minutes

 Initially piloted in Bengaluru in August 2024, the service expanded to Delhi NCR in September and later to Mumbai.
-Flipkart Minutes is part of Flipkart’s broader strategy to address India’s growing quick e-commerce needs, with the e-commerce market expected to account for 12% of the country’s retail sector by 2028.
-A robust network of fulfillment centers in India supports the service and aligns with Flipkart’s long-term vision of faster and more efficient delivery.
+Flipkart Minutes is part of Flipkart’s broader strategy to address India’s growing quick e-commerce needs, with the e-commerce market expected to account for 12% of the country's retail sector by 2028.
+A robust network of 500+ dark stores in 30+ cities supports the service and aligns with Flipkart's long-term vision of faster and more efficient delivery.

 8. M-Now (Myntra)